Tennis-Early exits for Rune, Auger-Aliassime in Adelaide

 The Japanese player meets American Mackenzie McDonald next.

-Miomir Kecmanovic overcame Australian Christopher O'Connell 6-4 6-4 and could play Daniil Medvedev in the second round if the third-seeded Russian gets past Italian Lorenzo Sonego on Tuesday.
+Miomir Kecmanovic overcame Australian Christopher O'Connell 6-4 6-4 and could play Daniil Medvedev in the second round if the third-seeded Russian beats Italian Lorenzo Sonego.

-Also in action on the second day of the tournament are Djokovic, Denis Shapovalov, Jannik Sinner, Andy Murray and Karen Khachanov.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))